paramrathour/blog/pages/_posts/2026-02-23-home-screen.md

 After that, I went down a rabbit hole.
 I read an entire CS textbook in two days exploring core ideas, from Boolean algebra and Karnaugh maps to C++ syntax and data structures.
 Looking back, that phase really feels like a turning point.
 That's when programming suddenly clicked for me, when I finally crossed the barrier that most beginners struggle with.
 {: .prompt-info}

 While I may not use these calculators much nowadays (thanks to Python's numerous libraries and MATLAB's symbolic computing capabilities), I will forever be grateful to these "calculators" for guiding me through my pre-programming days.
-Also, a shoutout to [Desmos]({{ page.url_playstore_id }}=com.desmos.calculator), which I did not mention in detail due to the increasing length of this post.
+Also, a shoutout to [Desmos]({{ page.url_playstore_id }}=com.desmos.calculator), which I did not mention in detail due to the increasing length of this post.[^14minutes]

 ### [Sesame]({{ page.url_playstore_id }}=ninja.sesame.app.edge)<sup>†</sup>
 Alright, back to apps.
 Not much to say about this one, it's basically a _universal_ search built into Nova.
 You can search for apps, settings, shortcuts, contacts, to-do lists, calendar events, and even stuff inside apps, like your YouTube subscriptions/watch later, Spotify playlists, Discord channels, Reddit subreddits and more.
 Just type, search, and instantly launch whatever you are looking for.